 Frequently Asked Questions (FAQ)

-What work is being performed on Eglin Parkway?
+What work was performed on Eglin Parkway?

 - Resurfacing approximately 4.5 miles along Eglin Parkway from 12th Avenue (Richbourg Ave.) to U.S.98.

 - Drainage improvements and median re-construction in Shalimar between Richbourg Avenue and Old Ferry Road.

 - Improvements to Eglin Parkway/ Hollywood Boulevard intersection.

 - New signs and pavements markings.

 Why was it necessary to resurface Eglin Parkway?

 Florida taxpayers have a significant investment in the state's transportation infrastructure.
 Protecting this investment, through proper maintenance of highways and bridges, is a primary mission of the Florida Department of Transportation (FDOT).

 The lifecycle of a highway is limited.
 Large trucks and heavy traffic take a tremendous toll on highways.
 Over time, surface cracks appear in asphalt pavement and may eventually reach the rock and soil layers that form the foundation for the highway.
 Water seeping through the cracks, combined with the constant pounding of traffic, accelerates the deterioration of the highway.